 A Guide to Student Tenancy Agreements

 Heading off to university and living away from your parents is an exciting step in life.
 It can be easy to get carried away with it all.
 However, it’s important that you understand your rights as a tenant.
-Whether you are staying in halls, a student house or private accommodation it’s important that you read and understand the contract before signing.
+Whether you are staying in student accommodation in London, private housing, or really anywhere at all, it’s important that you read and understand the contract before signing.
 In this guide we’ll go through the basics of a student tenancy agreement, so you know what is expected of you, and your accommodation provider.
 We’ll also point out things you should check for before signing.

 Why Do You Need A Student Accommodation Tenancy Agreement?